 How To Fix USB Ethernet Not Recognized By pfSense?

 How To Configure IPsec Site To Site Tunnel In PfSense?

 Below is the topology that we are going to use.

-I am using two web servers one with HTTP service and the other with HTTPS.
-Let’s check the connectivity to the webservers from one of the Ubuntu LAN host (10.1.1.11)
+Let’s check the connectivity to the webservers from one of the LAN hosts (10.1.1.11)

 As you can see I can access the http server 10.1.1.80, let also check the https access.

 Even the https server 10.1.1.43 also working fine.

 You can also test the port connectivity using the telnet command as well.